 Before taking him home, make sure that your home is dog proof.

-Don’t expect him to be perfect and to understand all the house’s rules in 48 hours!
-It’s mission impossible and it would be putting a lot of pressure on him.
+Don’t expect your dog to be perfect and to understand all the house’s rules in 48 hours!
+It’s mission impossible and it would be putting a lot of pressure on them.

-You can buy/make him a small park big enough, where you can set up his water, his bed, toys and where he can move, turn around… This way, you allow him to have his own space, where he will feel safe.
+You can buy/make them a small park big enough, where you can set up their water, their bed, toys and where they can move, turn around… This way, you allow them to have his own space, where they will feel safe.
 You can use baby gates, for example.

 The first days are very important to connect with your new dog.
 Adopt positive reinforcement methods, based on understanding and kindness.
 To understand why this is an important choice to make, I invite you to read this article.